tapunict/System-Stats-By-Keylogger/README.md

 ### Data Source: Windows Keylogger

-The data source is a Windows Keylogger for only Italian keyboards. <br/>
+The data source is a Windows Keylogger for only Italian keyboards, that has been developed in C++ 14 and uses Windows APIs.
+It sends a log to the TCP server on each foreground window change OR after 1 minute of user inactivity. <br/>
-It has been written and used just on my computer for academic purposes. :warning: <br/>
+It has been written and used just on my computer for academic purposes. :warning:
-It has been developed in C++ and uses Windows APIs. <br/>
-It sends a log to the TCP server on each foreground window change OR after 1 minute of user inactivity.

 The log has the following pattern:
 ```